apache/sling-site/src/main/jbake/content/documentation/bundles/sling-health-check-tool.md

 with instructions at the end of the page about URL parameters which can be used to select specific Health Checks and control their execution and output format.

 Note that by design **the Health Checks Servlet doesn't do any access control by itself** to ensure it can detect unhealthy states of the authentication itself.
 Make sure the configured path is only accessible to relevant infrastructure and operations people.
 Usually all `/system/*` paths are only accessible from a local network and not routed to the Internet.

+By default the HC servlet sends the CORS header `Access-Control-Allow-Origin: *` to allow for client-side browser integrations.
+The behaviour can be configured using the OSGi config property `cors.accessControlAllowOrigin` (a blank value disables the header).

 ## Health Checks as server-side JUnit tests
 The `org.apache.sling.hc.junit.bridge` bundle makes selected Health Checks available as server-side JUnit tests.